ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

-year 2: declare myself king of the hole
+year 2: declare myself king of the hole promote myself to king of the hole climb the company ladder, albeit not a real ladder

 year 3: pet rock son goes off to college at Boulder

 dig a hole further down to see if theres a way to go up

 scream

+add problem solving skills to mental resume/to resume i've engraved into the wall of the well

 year 4: pray